WORKING IN SWITZERLAND AFTER BREXIT

 WHAT ARE THE RULES ON WORK PERMITS FOR NON-EU CITIZENS?

-This is where we are moving into the new rules – and the potential rules that could be coming…
+This is where we are moving into the new rules if you are British – and the potential rules that could be coming…

 Up until leaving the EU, a British person could apply for a Swiss work permit with no real issue.
 You just needed to complete a few formalities and prove you had Swiss health insurance.